What is Vivation

 Vivation consists of five elements or foundational skills needed to achieve physical integration of suppressed negative emotions.
 These elements are:

 - Circular Breathing

 - Awareness in Detail

 - Do Whatever You Do, Willingness is Enough.

 Each of these skills has its own knowledge base, however all of them are brought together in a Vivation session to facilitate efficient integration of negative emotions in the most pleasurable and enjoyable way possible.

-The Second Element of Vivation is relaxing the mind and body as much as possible.
+The Second Element is complete relaxation - to relax the mind and body as much as you can.
 One doesn’t do Vivation, so much as relaxes into the experience for what is already there.
 In Vivation, feelings integrate when one relaxes into accepting those feeling for what they already are.
 In Vivation, integration is a relaxation of effort.

-You can learn more about the Five Elements here.
+You can learn more about the Five Elements in depth here.